anu-phylogenomics/anu-phylogenomics.github.io/people/ly-trong/index.md

 #### Biography

 Nhan Trong Ly received his Bachelor of Engineering in Computer Networks and Communications, and his Master degree in Computer Science from the University of Information Technology (UIT) – [Vietnam National University-HoChiMinh City](https://vnuhcm.edu.vn) in 2016 and 2019 respectively.
 He is currently a PhD student at the Australian National University (ANU).
+For more information, please have a look at [his ORCID profile](https://orcid.org/0000-0001-5668-5027).

 #### Research Interests